 Targeted Efforts: Most efforts go to waste when they are scattered in different directions.
 With an outsourcing partner their efforts are always targeted.
 If you’ve asked them to redesign, they’ll focus on that, if you want them to develop a new module, their focus would be on that.
 With targeted efforts, the results are bound to be better in terms of quality.

 Reduced Costs: This has been emphasized many times.
-Outsourcing reduces costs!
+There is a huge cost saving with outsourcing software development!
 For companies that have been looking to lower their development costs, outsourcing can serve as the ultimate solution.
 It is proven in many studies that companies can save as much as 30% of their development costs in outsourcing.
 In fact, our outsourcing costs guide also shows an obvious example of how outsourcing saves costs in simple app development.

 Flexibility To Scale Or Cut Down: A disadvantage of in-house is when you hire, you need to keep paying them despite the amount of work.
-With outsourcing, you have the flexibility to hire a particular team, add more developers, scale down the team, or even change the developers in case the work doesn’t suit you.
+With outsourcing, you have the flexibility to hire a particular team, hire remote developers, scale down the team, or even change the developers in case the work doesn’t suit you.

 Cons of Outsourcing